NOPEEEEEEEEEEEE/NOPEEEEEEEEEEEE.github.io/nopeee-site/content/Articles/HybridRTArticle/index.md

 ### Firefly reduction

 Firefly reduction is a method of filtering noise, targeting the elimination of abnormally bright pixels.
 These bright spots, often referred to as 'fireflies', arise from sampling directions that, while low in probability, yield disproportionately high energy.
 This could employ loss of energy throughout the scene, since removing the bright pixels means removal of energy.
-However, this loss is a worthwhile sacrifice for the significant improvement it brings to the image quality.
+However, this loss could be a worthwhile sacrifice for the significant improvement it brings to the image quality.

 <iframe frameborder="0" class="juxtapose" width="100%" height="546.3876923076923" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=6fc215b2-baf1-11ee-9ddd-3f41531135b6"></iframe>